Luton Town F.C.: Shirt sponsors and manufacturers

+Pop culture

+The club released the song "Hatters, Hatters", a collaboration between the Luton team and the Bedfordshire-based musical comedy group The Barron Knights, in 1974.
+Eight years later another song featuring vocals by the Luton players, "We're Luton Town", was released to celebrate the club's promotion to the First Division.

 Stadium

 The view from the Kenilworth End in 2007.
 To the left is the Main Stand, and to the right is the Oak Road End.

 Luton Town's average home league attendances at Kenilworth Road from 1946–47 to 2016–17.
 Attendances rose with Luton's promotion in 1955 before plummeting during the early 1960s as the club suffered three relegations.
 Spectators returned with the promotions of the late 1960s and mid 1970s, before seeing a decline with the introduction of an all-seater stadium in 1986.

-Luton Town's first ground was at Dallow Lane, the former ground of Excelsior.
-The ground was next to the Dunstable to Luton railway line, and players regularly claimed to have trouble seeing the ball because of smoke from the trains.
+Luton Town's first ground was at Dallow Lane, the former ground of Luton Excelsior.
+The ground was next to the old Hertford, Luton and Dunstable Railway line, and players regularly claimed to have trouble seeing the ball due to smoke from the trains.
 A damaging financial loss during 1896–97 forced Luton to sell the stadium to stay afloat and, as a result, the club moved across the tracks to a stadium between the railway and Dunstable Road.

 The Dunstable Road ground was opened by Herbrand Russell, 11th Duke of Bedford, who also donated £50 towards the £800 building costs.
-When the site was sold for housing in 1905, the club was forced to move again at short notice, to its present Kenilworth Road site, in time for the start of the 1905–06 season.
+When the site was sold for housing in 1905, the club was forced to move again at short notice to its present Kenilworth Road site in time for the start of the 1905–06 season.